 - 12. In the Timeline view, select the first frame to rewind to the beginning of your animation. - 13.
-In the Playback toolbar, click on the ▶ Play button to preview your animation.
+In the Playback toolbar, click on the > Play button to preview your animation.

-If you animate layers on the Z axis, you may want to preview your animations from the Top, Side or Perspective views during playback.
+If you animate layers on the Z axis, you may want to preview your animations from the Top or Side views during playback.
 However, playback is disabled by default in those view.
-To enable them, from the top menu, select Play > Enable Playback > Top View, Side View or Perspective View.
+To enable them, from the top menu, select Play > Enable Playback > Top View or Side View.

-Chapter 9: How to Position and Animate the Camera
+Chapter 8: How to Position and Animate the Camera